ni/semi-test-library-dotnet/docs/UserGuide/advanced/UsingMeasurementStudioAnalysisLibraryWithPinSiteData.md

 >
 > The necessary references mentioned in step 3 & 4 should already be defined within the CSProject file if it was created by the STS Project Creation Tool using the NI Default - C#/.NET template.
 >
 > When the body of your Lambda expression spans multiple lines, you must explicitly return the appropriate result to the `Select` method.
-Depending on the number of lines, you may want to consider implementing the code as its own standalone method.
+Depending on the number of lines, consider implementing the code as its own standalone method.

 ## Example: FFT Transformations
 The following example shows how to compute Fast Fourier Transform (FFT) of a `PinSiteData` object of real-valued arrays, and real, two-dimensional time-domain signals.